Joice-ops/Classification-Group-Project/README.md

 3. **Model Comparison:**
    - Compared three classification models: KNN Classifier, Logistic Regression, Random Forest.
    - Evaluated models using Confusion Matrix and Classification Report
-   - Tuning Hyperparameters by GridSearchCV and selected the best-performing model.
+   - Tuning Hyperparameters by GridSearchCV and selecting the best-performing model.

 4. **Final Model Testing:**
    - Tested the final model by making predictions on new input data.